 The Manchester Arena Inquiry has been established under the Inquiries Act 2005.
 Other inquiries established under the Act include the Infected Blood Inquiry, the Leveson Inquiry and the Grenfell Tower Public Inquiry as well as the E Coli Inquiry in Wales and the ICL Inquiry held jointly between Scotland and England.
 Such inquiries are essentially inquisitorial in nature and, subject to the legislative provisions, their procedure and conduct are matters for the Chairman to decide.
 As such, no two inquiries are the same.
 The Inquiry is charged with carrying out an investigation within its terms of reference.

 The Manchester Arena Inquiry was established by the Home Secretary on 22 October 2019.
-Hearings are due to begin on 7 September 2020.
+Hearings started on 7 September 2020.
 A series of preliminary hearings took place before this date.
-Further information on these hearing will be shared with core participants and posted on the website in due course.
+Further information on these hearing will be shared with core participants and posted on the website.

 On each day of hearings, the transcript and evidence considered will be published on the Inquiry’s website unless any contrary order or restriction order made under section 19 of the Inquiries Act 2005 is in place.
 Directions, submissions and rulings will also be made available, when appropriate.

 The Inquiry is operating with limited attendance due to Covid-19 and so it is not currently possible for members of the public to attend in person.
 Anyone who would like to follow proceedings can do so in a variety of ways:

 - The Inquiry will provide a video feed of each day’s proceedings on its Youtube channel, and you find this here.

 - Transcripts of the day’s proceedings will be published on the Manchester Arena Inquiry website each day, alongside evidence shown in the hearings.